spectrumcomputing/linux-notes/Z88DK Installation.md

 export ZCCCFG=${HOME}/z88dk/lib/config
 ```
 Finally, save the file with `CTRL + X` and `Y` to confirm changes.
 After a reboot it's time to test the installation

+The first step is to check the necessary tools are in place.
+Running each of these commands should produce something similar to the output given:

 ```
 peter@ubuntu:~$ zcc
 zcc - Frontend for the z88dk Cross-C Compiler - v15100-08748e6-20190811